 Advantages of B2M

-Two female grad students work on their laptops
+Two graduate students work on their laptops.

 • Count up to six credits of graduate-level courses taken as an undergraduate toward your bachelor’s and master’s degrees, saving time and money.
 Full-time, in-state students can potentially complete graduate school for under $20,000 – not including financial aid or scholarships.